Filing fees for Chapter 7 and Chapter 13 bankruptcy start around $330, but additional court actions and service fees can increase the total.

 Attorney fees and their impact

-Attorney fees can be a bit of a wild card when you’re filing for bankruptcy.
 While some attorneys charge a flat rate for bankruptcy services, others charge a high hourly rate.
-In general, you can expect to pay over $1,000 for even the most basic bankruptcy case should you choose to hire legal help.
+But in general, you can expect to pay over $1,000 for legal help, even for the most basic bankruptcy case.

 Additional costs of filing for bankruptcy

-- Credit counseling fees: Before you file for bankruptcy, you are typically required to attend at least one credit counseling session.
-You can work with a credit counselor or take an online class.
-Classes usually cost under $100.
-The U.S. Department of Justice has a list of approved agencies you can reach out to.
+- Credit counseling fees: You’re typically required to attend at least one credit counseling session before filing.
+You can work with a credit counselor or take an online class, and classes usually cost under $100.
+The U.S. Department of Justice maintains a list of approved agencies you can use.

-- Asset sale fees: If you file Chapter 7 bankruptcy, your trustee will sell your nonexempt assets to cover some of your debt.
-The sale of these assets may also come with fees.
+- Asset sale fees: In some Chapter 7 cases, a court-appointed trustee will sell your nonexempt assets to pay creditors.
+The sale of these assets can involve additional administrative or transaction fees.

 Strategies to reduce bankruptcy costs

-- Get free or low-cost legal advice: Legal aid nonprofit foundations may offer low-cost or even free consultations to help you with the basics of bankruptcy.
+- Look into legal aid: Legal aid groups and nonprofit organizations offer low-cost or even free consultations to help you with the basics of bankruptcy.
 From reviewing your finances to advising you on your next steps, real legal help may be available without spending thousands.
+This can be especially useful for straightforward Chapter 7 cases.

 FAQ